The fourth edition of Consciousness: An Introduction, the world’s only textbook on consciousness, came out in April 2024.

 Where to explore/buy

-The companion website includes lots more videos Sue and I made about the writing of the book and how to use it, and many suggestions for further reading, watching, and listening.
+The companion site includes videos that Sue and I made about the writing of the book in Madeira, as well as tips on how to use it and many suggestions for further reading, watching, and listening.

 Table of contents